lwazinf/ANS_UI_2.0/README.md

     {
         area: "HUD",
         entry: "Click on first icon from the bottom right to access the user's stamps, under developed UI",
-        description: "UI can be improved, not much to work with nor is there good/interesting/meaningful interactivity", },
+        description: "UI can be improved, not much to work with nor is there good/interesting/meaningful interactivity..
+TIMESTAMP also an issue: Year not converting.", },
     {
         area: "HUD",